toricls/votingapp/README.md

 This is a simple API service built for various tests purposes.
 This was built to test AWS App Runner specifically but it can be used for other purposes.

-The application puts and stores "votes" in a DynamoDB table.
+The application puts and stores "votes" in a Amazon DynamoDB table.
 You can vote by just CURLing (or similar) to 4 APIs:
 ```
 /api/outback
 /api/bucadibeppo